General Considerations

 Group: 1

 Activity: Contact and systemic control.
 Uptake is mainly through the leaves.
 No residual activity.
+Increase rates on older grass weeds or when weeds not growing rapidly.

 Re-entry Interval: 12 h